N\'eron models of jacobians over base schemes of dimension greater than 1: Introduction

 Let $C/S$ be a semistable curve which is smooth over a dense open subscheme $U \sub S$.
 Write $J$ for the jacobian of the smooth proper curve $C_U/U$.
 If $C/S$ is pointed, a N\'eron model of the jacobian admits an abel-jacobi map from the smooth locus of $C/S$ (by the universal property).
 Our first result is essentially negative in nature.
 We say that such a curve $C/S$ is \emph{aligned} if it satisfies a certain rather strong condition described in terms of the dual graphs of fibres and the local structure of the singularities (\cref{def:balance}).
-We have \begin{theorem}[\cref{thm:balanced_equivalent_to_flat}, \cref{lem:NM_exists}, \cref{prop:NM_is_of_finite_type}] Suppose $S$ is regular and separated.
-We have: \begin{enumerate} \item if the jacobian $J/U$ admits a N\'eron model over $S$ then $C/S$ is aligned; \item if $C$ is regular and $C/S$ is aligned then the jacobian $J/U$ admits a N\'eron model over $S$. \end{enumerate} Moreover, this N\'eron model is of finite type over $S$ whenever it exists, and its fibrewise-identity-component is an $S$-scheme. \end{theorem}
+We have \begin{theorem}[\cref{thm:balanced_equivalent_to_flat}, \cref{lem:NM_exists}] Suppose $S$ is regular.
+We have: \begin{enumerate} \item if the jacobian $J/U$ admits a N\'eron model over $S$ then $C/S$ is aligned; \item if $C$ is regular and $C/S$ is aligned then the jacobian $J/U$ admits a N\'eron model over $S$. \end{enumerate}